Tram: Battery

 Attempts to use batteries as a source of electricity were made from the 1880s and 1890s, with unsuccessful trials conducted in among other places Bendigo and Adelaide in Australia, and for about 14 years as The Hague accutram of HTM in the Netherlands.
 The first trams in Bendigo, Australia, in 1892, were battery-powered, but within as little as three months they were replaced with horse-drawn trams.
 In New York City some minor lines also used storage batteries.
-Then, comparatively recently, during the 1950s, a longer battery-operated tramway line ran from Milan to Bergamo.
+Then, more recently during the 1950s, a longer battery-operated tramway line ran from Milan to Bergamo.
 In China there is a Nanjing battery Tram line and has been running since 2014.
-More recently in 2019, the West Midlands Metro in Birmingham, England, has adopted battery-powered trams on sections through the city centre close to Grade I listed Birmingham Town Hall.
+In 2019, the West Midlands Metro in Birmingham, England adopted battery-powered trams on sections through the city centre close to Grade I listed Birmingham Town Hall.

 Compressed air

 Paris and Berne (Switzerland) operated trams that were powered by compressed air using the Mekarski system.

 Trials on street tramways in Britain, including by the North Metropolitan Tramway Company between Kings Cross and Holloway, London (1883), achieved acceptable results but were found not to be economic because of the combined coal consumption of the stationary compressor and the onboard steam boiler.